Penguin: Breeding

 Penguins for the most part breed in large colonies, the exceptions being the yellow-eyed and Fiordland species; these colonies may range in size from as few as 100 pairs for gentoo penguins to several hundred thousand in the case of king, macaroni and chinstrap penguins.
 Living in colonies results in a high level of social interaction between birds, which has led to a large repertoire of visual as well as vocal displays in all penguin species.
 Agonistic displays are those intended to confront or drive off, or alternately appease and avoid conflict with, other individuals.

 Penguins form monogamous pairs for a breeding season, though the rate the same pair recouples varies drastically.
 Most penguins lay two eggs in a clutch, although the two largest species, the emperor and the king penguins, lay only one.
 With the exception of the emperor penguin, where the male does it all, all penguins share the incubation duties.
 These incubation shifts can last days and even weeks as one member of the pair feeds at sea.

-Penguins generally only lay one brood; the exception is the little penguin, which can raise two or three broods in a season.
+Penguins generally only lay one brood per year; the exception is the little penguin, which can raise two or three broods in a season.

 Penguin eggs are smaller than any other bird species when compared proportionally to the weight of the parent birds; at 52 g, the little penguin egg is 4.7% of its mothers' weight, and the 450 g emperor penguin egg is 2.3%.
 The relatively thick shell forms between 10 and 16% of the weight of a penguin egg, presumably to reduce the effects of dehydration and to minimize the risk of breakage in an adverse nesting environment.
 The yolk, too, is large and comprises 22–31% of the egg.
 Some yolk often remains when a chick is born, and is thought to help sustain the chick if the parents are delayed in returning with food.

 When emperor penguin mothers lose a chick, they sometimes attempt to "steal" another mother's chick, usually unsuccessfully as other females in the vicinity assist the defending mother in keeping her chick.
 In some species, such as emperor and king penguins, the chicks assemble in large groups called crèches.